 Could This Be You?

 Do you recognize yourself in these symptoms?
 Do you see a loved one?
 If so, recognize that a wide variety of emotions are normal and okay.
 You might be relieved or overwhelmed.
-In any case, it's important to remember that acknowledging a problem is the first step in addressing it.
+In any case, it's important to remember that acknowledging the issue is the first step in addressing it.

 Treatment for eating disorders usually involves a team of medical professionals and a support network of friends and family.
 There are a few places to start if you suspect that you may have an eating disorder.
 Your primary care physician can help with a diagnosis.
 They can also help you get in touch with other professionals who can help.
 You can also start the process by reaching out to a mental health professional.
 A therapist or counselor, including the ones at BetterHelp, can help you get started on your eating disorders treatment.

 You could also look at the National Eating Disorders website.
-They have multiple ways for you to reach out if you need someone to talk with, including their helpline: 800-931-2237.
+They have multiple ways to reach out if you need someone to talk with, including their helpline: 800-931-2237.

 Medical treatment for eating disorders might involve a primary care physician, a trained dietician, and other specialists as necessary.
-The goal of medical treatment is to care for the body, including reaching a healthy weight and stabilizing any body systems that may have been impacted by the eating disorder.
-There are also some medications that can be prescribed.
-Medications for binge eating disorders include certain stimulants and anti-seizure drugs that have been found to reduce the bingeing behavior.
+Medical treatment aims to care for the body, including reaching a healthy weight and stabilizing any body systems impacted by the eating disorder.
+Some medications can be prescribed.
+Medications for binge eating disorders include certain stimulants and anti-seizure drugs that have been found to reduce bingeing behavior.
 Doctors can also prescribe antidepressants, which can help people to moderate their problematic behaviors.

 Mental Health Treatment

 Mental health treatment is an extremely important part of treatment for eating disorders.
-Therapies such ascognitive behavioral therapy (CBT) can help people with eating disorders recognize the disordered thought patterns that often precede disordered eating.
+Therapies such as cognitive-behavioral therapy (CBT) can help people with eating disorders recognize the disordered thought patterns that often precede disordered eating.
 CBT then helps people to replace unhealthy or false thought patterns with healthy ones.
-In cases where eating disorders stem from past trauma or other mental health problems, talk therapy can help people to process trauma and learn healthy ways to cope with things like anxiety or depression.
+In cases where eating disorders stem from past trauma, talk therapy can help people process trauma and learn healthy coping strategies.

 When You're Not The One Who Needs Help

 Being the friend or family member of a person experiencing an eating disorder can be difficult.
-Many times, the people around a person recognize that they may have an eating disorder before the person themselves.
+Many times, the people around a person recognize that they may have an eating disorder before themselves.
 People with eating disorders might be very resistant to acknowledging that something is wrong.
 They might not believe their loved ones.
-Sometimes they could be angry at this "accusation."
+Sometimes they could be angry and become defensive.

 Keep The Love

-When you're talking with someone who may have an eating disorder, it's important to keep in mind that eating disorders often come with a large amount of shame and disgust.
+When you're talking with someone who may have an eating disorder, it's important to remember that eating disorders often come with a large amount of shame.
 They don't need extra shame from you.
 Keep your concerns positive and proactive.
-In addition, check into your own relationships with your body.
+In addition, check into your relationships with your body.
 If you use shaming or hurtful words for yourself, it's hard to convince others that they shouldn't do the same thing.
 You may find that you need to adjust some of how you talk about bodies to support your loved one.
 Doing so can create a space where they feel more comfortable opening up about their disorder and how it is causing difficulty.

 Your loved one may not acknowledge your concern right away.
 They might even be angry.
 It's important not to let yourself be driven away by this.
-Recognize that eating disorders affect the ways that people think and process things, and this can make them very difficult to recognize for those who experience them.
+Recognize that eating disorders affect how people think and process things, making them very difficult to recognize for those who experience them.
 Be patient with the person.
-When they are ready to recognize their eating disorder and understand that they need help, you want to be one of the people that they feel safe coming to.
+When they are ready to recognize their eating disorder and understand that they need help, you want to be one of the people they feel safe coming to.

 Taking A Long View